Technologicat/setup-template-cython/README.md

 For packages to be distributed (especially through [PyPI](https://pypi.python.org/pypi)), setuptools is preferable, since the documentation on distributing packages[[3]][distributing] assumes that is what the developer uses.
 Also, [setuptools adds dependency resolution](http://stackoverflow.com/questions/25337706/setuptools-vs-distutils-why-is-distutils-still-a-thing) (over distutils), which is an essential feature of `pip`.

-This very minimal project documents the author's best guess at current best practices for the packaging and distribution of Cython projects, by piecing together information from various sources (mainly documentation and StackOverflow).
+This very minimal project documents the author's best guess at current best practices for the packaging and distribution of Cython projects, by piecing together information from various sources.
 Possible corrections, if any, are welcome.

 This is intended as a template [`setup.py`](setup.py) for new Cython projects.
 For completeness, a minimal Cython-based example library is included, containing examples of things such as absolute cimports, subpackages, [NumPyDoc](https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt) style docstrings, and using [memoryviews](http://cython.readthedocs.io/en/latest/src/userguide/memoryviews.html) for passing arrays (for the last two, see [compute.pyx](mylibrary/compute.pyx)).
 The example in the [test/](test/) subdirectory demonstrates usage of the example library after it is installed.